MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/index.md

 # Start with enterprise-scale landing zones

 It is sometimes unwise for a cloud platform team to start small and scale.
 Teams worked for years within the constraints of the company's existing on-premises environment to reach the current state of maturity across security, operations, and governance.
 It will take time to assess the new constraints of any cloud environment and replicate its desired processes, tools, and architectures.
 To accelerate this learning process, a slightly different starting point is required.
 When comparing the image below to the [early refactoring guidance within this methodology](../landing-zone/refactor.md), the fundamental change is the starting point, and it's now more complex.
-More information about his is to follow later in this article.
+More information follows later in this article.

 ![Landing zone refactoring illustration - described in later section of this article](../../_images/ready/refactor-enterprise-scale.png)
 _Figure 1: Landing zone refactoring._

 <!-- markdownlint-disable MD026 -->

 ## Qualifiers: Should I start with enterprise scale?